notnyt/beaglebone/README.md

 ```

 #### UART Reading and Iterating
 Data read from the UART device may be iterated with the following methods.
+These are blocking methods and will run until the loop is broken.

 ```ruby
 # Initialize the pins for device UART1 into UART mode.